JuliaHEP/ROOT.jl/README.md

 # Installation

 You need ROOT v6 and julia v0.4.
-After configuring ROOT using `thisroot.sh` and pointing the `JULIA_HOME` environment variable to the julia directory, execute the following in a julia prompt
+After configuring ROOT using `thisroot.sh` and pointing the `MY_JULIA_HOME` environment variable to the julia directory, execute the following in a julia prompt
 ~~~
 Pkg.clone("https://github.com/jpata/ROOT.jl.git")
 Pkg.build("ROOT")